emcal23/UTCulex_WGS/README.md

 Step 1 — QC array job
 fastqc on raw reads, produce MultiQC report

-Step 2 — Trim array job
+Step 2 — Align array job
-fastp trimming, fastqc again on trimmed reads?
+bwa mem to align to Cx pipiens reference and trims

-Step 3 — Align array job
+  *Is it possiblle or helpful to add other references as outgroups?

-bwa mem to align to Cx pipiens reference, samtools sort
+Step 3 - Remove PCR duplicates

-Step 4 — Per-sample gVCF array job
+samtools

-GATK HaplotypeCaller → .g.vcf.gz
+Step 4 — Variant calling

-Step 5 — Joint steps (not arrays)
+bcftools

-GenomicsDBImport / CombineGVCFs, GenotypeGVCFs, VCF filtering, PCA/ADMIXTURE/etc.
+Step 5 - Filtering